thegeekyb0y/learnpython/README.md

 People from different disciplines use Python for a variety of different tasks, such as data analysis and visualization, artificial intelligence and Machine Learning, automation, etc.

-It is a language which many people fall in love with because of its simplicity.
-The syntax is simple and the debugging is also much easier in python compared to languages like C++ or C# even though python was made using C++ in 1991 by Guido van Rossum.
+It is a language that many people fall in love with because of its simplicity.
+The syntax is simple and the debugging is also much easier in Python compared to languages like C++ or C# even though Python was made using C++ in 1991 by Guido van Rossum.

 ---